South, West and Wales Doctoral Training Partnership - student-led PhD opportunities

 UWE Bristol invites applications to undertake doctoral research that focuses on any area of digital culture, film and media, design, heritage and the creative economy.
 All applicants should identify a supervisor with relevant expertise in the area of their proposal - please use 'UWE' as a keyword within your search to find UWE Bristol supervisors.

-As well as welcoming proposals relating to individual supervisors’ specialist expertise, we also encourage applications which relate to the research of one of the following two research centres: Centre for Fine Print Research (CFPR) and the Digital Cultures Research Centre (DCRC).
-Each research centre has a track record of supervising interdisciplinary research projects and, in particular, practice-led research.
+As well as welcoming proposals relating to individual supervisors’ specialist expertise, we also encourage applications which relate to the research of one of the following four research centres: Centre for Fine Print Research (CFPR) the Digital Cultures Research Centre (DCRC); Regional History Centre (DHC) and Bristol Centre for Linguistics (BCL) Each research centre has a track record of supervising interdisciplinary research projects and, in particular, practice-led research.

 Centre for Fine Print Research